 • For transport, where a portable energy supply is needed to drive cars, buses and aeroplanes.
 (Trains would do better to use electricity directly where possible.)
 Internal-combustion engines that run on hydrogen have been available for over 60 years.

 Transport is probably the main area of interest for hydrogen.
-However, fuel cells driving electric motors can convert much more of the energy of the hydrogen into motive power than an internal combustion engine, and so fuel cells are generally seen as a more appropriate technology than simply burning hydrogen.
+However, fuel cells driving electric motors can convert much more of the energy of the hydrogen into motive power than an internal combustion engine.

 Another area where fuel cells might become widely used, if they are more efficient and cost-effective than batteries or portable generators, is to supply electricity in places where there is no mains electricity supply.